 We are currently in cooperation with Long Island Cares and the Baxter program who have participating 275 pantries in addition to four centers dedicated solely for dog food and related supplies.

-The Caplan-Bensley Foundation (CBF) believes that the most efficient and cost effective distribution channel to help those in need is through the food banks that are part of the Feeding America program and their network of food pantries.
-Our initial program is in cooperation with the Regional Food Bank of Northeastern New York, where we currently have 40 food pantries taking part in this initiative.
+The Caplan-Bensley Foundation (CBF) believes that the most cost-effective distribution channel to help those in need is through food banks that are part of the Feeding America program and their network of food pantries.
+With this objective, we will be initiating similar programs with other Food Banks that are members of the Feeding America program.

 “Providing free dog food to people may not sound like much, but when you see the relief in the eyes of people as they pick up the food then you realize the pain and worry of being in a situation where you are struggling to provide your pet with food.
 We want to take this weight off people’s shoulders, let them know that they can come to Jazzy’s Place to get dog food, and that they will not have to surrender their dog to a shelter or let it go hungry for lack of resources.
 I am really proud of what we are doing, we are showing people someone truly cares about what they are going through and understands the love they have for their pets, and we are making sure those pets stay safe by their owner’s side."